DandelionSprout/adfilt/NorwegianExperimentalList alternate versions/README.md

 Important note to self: Running Python scripts in Cygwin and PowerShell seems to create **COMPLETELY** different file encodings that completely overwrite one another.
 Stick to the Cygwin output versions if at all humanly possible for logkeeping's sake.
+It is hoped that a specific line in Gitattributes is able to force Unix line endings, but it's not "only only" to test it on a mass scale.

 Recommended adblockers for the various list versions: